InseeFr/Bauhaus/documentation/src/content/docs/guides/getting-started.md

 ## Next steps

+- [How to run the stack with Docker](../how-to/run-the-stack-with-docker/) — services, ports, the no-Keycloak mode, resetting the data and troubleshooting
 - [Getting Started with Concepts](../getting-started-concepts/) — load sample data and explore the Concepts module
 - [Architecture](../architecture/) — understand how the stack is structured
 - [Roles & Permissions (RBAC)](../rbac/) — manage user access